 This office also requires the state’s fire departments to issue burn permits in accordance with state law and to review and sign off on public firework display permit applications.

 We ask that all fire departments keep us up to date on information on your department, particularly chief, mailing address and email address.
 This will enable us to get information to the correct individual.
-Please send any changes to Justin Doering or complete the Fire Department Information Sheet.
+Please send any changes to Deb Hostetler or complete the Fire Department Information Sheet.